 A Technical Author or Technical Writer creates the initial draft of a topic.
 The Technical Author and Technical Writer work collaboratively to Release all topics in the publication.
 Both roles can move topics to “To Be Reviewed” or Released.

-Once it is in “To be reviewed”, only a reviewer can push it forward to “Reviewed” or back to draft.
-Once it is in “Reviewed,” a Tech Author or Writer can push it to “Released”.
+Once it is in “To be reviewed”, only a reviewer can push it forward to “Reviewed”.
+Once it is in “Reviewed,” a Tech Author or Writer can push it to “Released” or Draft.